 I wish you could have seen this guy’s face for real.
 You know how we have the expression about somebody turning gray?
 I’ve seen people in coffins in the funeral home that looked more alive than Fred suddenly did.

 “My God”, he exclaimed, “You mean you’re not going back to the US”?
 “How can you stand it here?”

-Well, frankly, I don’t think it’s really much of a conversation starter or friendship facilitator to travel 8,000 miles, walk up to a persona and openly question their judgement like that … I don’t really give a care where Fred chooses to live, why is it his positron in life to criticize mine … but that’s, again, one of the most common ways Westerners start their relationships with me here, so, Just like with Filipinos who meet me for the first time and ask, "Why don’t you and your wife have children?", I just make allowances.
+Frankly, I don’t think it’s really much of a conversation starter or friendship facilitator to travel 8,000 miles, walk up to a person and openly question their judgement like that … I don’t really give a care where Fred chooses to live … or why is it his positron in life to criticize mine … but that is one of the most common ways Westerners start their relationships with me here.

-I can see this story getting longer, because there’s a lot to say about Fred and his epiphany, so I’ll continue it RSN (Real Soon Now)
+I can see this story getting longer, because there’s a lot to say about Fred and his Philippine epiphany, so I’ll continue it RSN (Real Soon Now).